 Hot pads and oven mitts are great, but sometimes can be overkill when all you need to do is protect your hand while holding a hot pan or pot handle.
 Time to downsize with a slip-on hot handle sleeve.

 An oven mitt has an excellent surface for embellishment.
 We chose a Flourish Alphabet Monogram to personalize ours, joking how we could embroider “L” on one hand, “R” on the other — just in case you get confused when baking!

 One of our most popular patterns ever!
 Made with all natural fibers, these bowl wraps can go right into the microwave.
 But wait… there’s more.
 They work just as well to protect your hands from too cold dishes, like ice cream.

 So fresh and fun, we want to take a bite out of these cute kitchen towels!
 If you’re brand new to appliqué, this is a beginner-friendly design.
 A classic ticking stripe combines with muslin and rick rack for a perfect homespun combo.

 Home décor fabric is a great choice for table linens.
 Motifs tend to be bigger and tones more dramatic, plus it’s thicker and more durable – good qualities for this table runner.
 To soften, we added deep ruffles in a handkerchief linen.

-Plan a picnic for Mom’s special day.
-Our double layer blanket is so fast and easy, you could start it after lunch and be using it by dinner.
-Reinforced corners with grommets let you securely spike the blanket into the ground.
+Longer, sunnier days are perfect for a picnic.
+Our double layer blanket is simple + quick; you could start it after lunch and be using it by dinner.
+Reinforced corners with grommets let you spike the blanket into the ground.